Skip to content

 1 / 2

 Comprehensive, externally verified points have been awarded on the basis of the company's PEFC FM certification (PEFC ST 1003:2018) as the requirements fully meet the SPOTT indicator criteria.
-However, additional points cannot be awarded as a percentage of landbank certified by PEFC cannot be calculated.
+Additional points have been awarded according to the percent of company landbank certified by PEFC.
+80% of the land is certified by CERFLOR (PEFC - Brazil) and FSC FM.
+Therefore percentage of PEFC FM cannot be calculated.
+The company reports that it maintains towers, meteorological stations and a risk assessment process for new fire outbreaks.
+It also states that firefighting teams are trained and equipped to maintain strips of soil cleared of any vegetation to prevent fire from spreading.

 • Y